r-hn/TGFileShareBotByRehan/README.md

 ---

 ## ✅ Updated And Tested
-This bot was made for personal use but I made it public so other fellow developers can gain benefit from this .
+This bot was made for personal use but I made it public so other fellow developers can gain benefit from it .

 ---